-The blended learning approach now rolled out to more than 4,000 staff worldwide combined online social learning, face-to-face workshops, webinars, monthly newsletters, short films, role play, and simulating real-life sales situations.
+The blended learning approach is now rolled out to more than 4,000 staff worldwide combined online social learning, face-to-face workshops, webinars, monthly newsletters, short films, role play, and simulating real-life sales situations.
 Data from the entire blended learning experience was tracked using xAPI.
-This learning activity was correlated within the Learning Locker LRS against store performance data held in SAP to measure customer conversion and average transaction value (ATV).
+This learning activity was correlated within Stream Data Cloud against store performance data held in SAP to measure customer conversion and average transaction value (ATV).

 More recently, learner data has also been used, via the LRS, to power adaptive and personalized nudges.

 The superior tracking with xAPI built into the program has allowed V&B to pinpoint the impact of its L&D initiatives, e.g.:

 * ATV of +32% from the rollout of upselling training to the USA & UK

 * Product knowledge training in Japan saw a sales uplift of +19% in a particular product category

 * Sales up +15% in Iberia

 V&B does not only use sales data to assess the impact of training.
 A key objective of the program was focusing on retail sales development with the aim of turning both staff and customers into brand ambassadors.
 In order to give a reliable means by which to measure this performance goal, V&B uses external mystery shoppers to assess the impact of retail staff as brand ambassadors.
 An improvement from 62% to 75% was seen in a specific behavior tracked through these reports.